 "The Leopard" by Guiseppe Tomasi di Lampedusa (1957) is a brilliant novel that was later used as literary base for Luchino Visconti's film with the same title (1963).
 It was the work of Tomasi's life.
 Unfortunately, his dream of seeing it published while he was still alive did not come to pass. |

 The film is fairly well known in the United States, but it appears that few have read the book.
-I highly recommend it because it is genuine, profound, and refined.

 Start your own book today from US $3.99.